jhancock532/link-hover-effects/README.md

 A collection of link hover effects.
 [View the website here](https://jhancock532.github.io/link-hover-effects/).

 Made with Jekyll and hosted via GitHub Pages.
 I used Sass for styling the links.
-All source code is available on the GitHub repository.

-## Credits
+Any additions, feedback or code review would be very much appreciated.

 Developed by [James Hancock](https://twitter.com/jhancock532).

-Any additions, feedback or code review would be very much appreciated.

 ## Code Attribution